🌐 If the text on this page is hard to understand, right‑click and select “Translate” or use your browser’s translation settings

 produce accurate clinical documentation.

-Whether this is your first exam or you are trying again, you will learn simple strategies, useful exam techniques and get personalised feedback to help you improve faster and reach the score you need.
+Whether this is your first exam or you are trying again, I will help you to learn simple strategies, useful exam techniques and help you identify your specific areas of weaknesses and give advice o how to improve faster and reach the score you need.

-Explore the short & intensive courses below and book a free 30-minute pre-study consultation.
+Explore the OET crash courses below and get in touch to book a free 30-minute pre-study consultation.
 This session is an opportunity for us to connect, discuss your learning goals and develop a clear plan for your OET success.

 The OET Reading test requires you to find and understand critical information under significant time pressure.